-Cash Reserves: Why They Matter When Buying a Home
+Why Mortgage Reserves Matter When Buying a Home

-“You can rest easier as a buyer if you have a comfortable cash cushion so that if you have an interruption in income of any kind or an unexpected reduction in hours, you’ll have some reserves upon which you can draw,” Zigas explained.
+“You can rest easier as a buyer if you have a comfortable cash cushion, so that if you have an interruption in income of any kind or an unexpected reduction in hours, you’ll have some reserves upon which you can draw,” Zigas said.

 There are also overlooked expenses that arise when you own a home, such as buying additional furniture and paying for maintenance.
 Having reserves at the ready will make it easier to cover those costs.

-Lenders also care about reserves for obvious reasons — they want to minimize risk.
+Mortgage lenders also care about reserves for obvious reasons — they want to minimize their own risk.

 “It’s a sign of resiliency on the part of the borrower,” Zigas said.
 “In other words, they would have the ability to weather interruptions and that’s an important compensating factor for other factors in the underwriting.”